m-gangloff/sgks_football/README.md

 ## Security Notes

-- Change the default passwords immediately
 - The global password should be shared only with team members
 - The admin password should be kept private
 - Authentication state is stored in browser localStorage
 - Each user's authentication is independent
-- Passwords are transmitted securely over HTTPS (in production)
+- Passwords are transmitted securely over HTTPS

 ## Future Enhancements